easydns/chapps/README.md

 obtained by a lookup, will be obtained as well, and checked to make sure the provided name matches.
 If all the elements do not match, CHAPPS will log an error and will not perform any whitelisting.

+Currently, if the address provided is the loopback address "127.0.0.1", then no DNS lookups will be performed, and both name and address values will be used without any checking or cross-checking.
+In future versions this logic could be expanded to include all "private" IPv4 address ranges, v6 ranges, etc.

 ## Greylisting Policy Service